Dynatrace/openkit-dotnet/README.md

 ### OpenKit

-The OpenKit is responsible for creating user sessions (see Session).
+The OpenKit is responsible for creating user sessions (see `ISession`).

 Although it would be possible to have multiple `IOpenKit` instances connected to the same endpoint (Dynatrace/AppMon) within one process, there should be one unique instance. `IOpenKit` is designed to be